arive298/RPI3_JTAG_Debugger/README.md

 # RPI3_JTAG_Debugger
-Tutorial on how to setup your Raspberry Pi 3 for Remote Debugging using a JTAG adapter and OpenOCD running on Ubuntu16.04
+Tutorial on how to setup your Raspberry Pi 3 for Remote Debugging using a JTAG adapter and OpenOCD running on Ubuntu16.04.
+Several parts of this tutorial were taken from the Sysprogs tutorial on Preparing Raspberry PI for JTAG Debugging https://sysprogs.com/VisualKernel/tutorials/raspberry/jtagsetup/

 ## 1)	Hardware used:
 -Jtag Adapter: OLIMEX ARM-USB-OCD-H